zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/clean.md

 3. Install Skyrim: Special Edition.

-4. Install [Skyrim Special Edition: Creation Kit](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/).
-This is considered "Software" in your Steam library, you may need to check Software in your library filters to see it.

-5. In Steam, set Skyrim: Special Edition to update only when opened.
+4. In Steam, set Skyrim: Special Edition to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)

-6. Launch Skyrim SE to create any INI or registry entries the game needs.
+5. Launch Skyrim SE to create any INI or registry entries the game needs.
 Immediately exit after the launcher has successfully selected a graphics preset for your hardware.
 The INIs will be overwritten by the ones included in the Wabbajack installer.

 Your Skyrim should be updated to the latest version before installing the list, which the above process will ensure.
 This list runs on Skyrim 1.5.97, but expects your game to be updated to the latest version.